 Development will be expected to contribute towards the provision of additional green infrastructure, address any deficits in local green Infrastructure provision and protect and enhance existing green infrastructure.

 Planning permission will be granted where it can be demonstrated that all the following criteria have been met:

-• The proposals maintain and where appropriate contribute to the network of green infrastructure i.e playing fields, recreational open spaces,
+- The proposals maintain and where appropriate contribute to the network of green infrastructure i.e playing fields, recreational open spaces, - The proposals harmonic and where environments;

-The proposals harmonic and where appropriate otherway or the new or grant and an and where appropriate the proposals incorporate either improvements to existing green infrastructure or the restoration, enhancement or creation of additional provision/areas; Where appropriate, the proposals incorporate either improvements to existing ecology and biodiversity or the restoration, enhancement or the restoration of the proposals incorporate either improvements to existing ecology and biodiversity or the restoration, enhancement or the restoration of the proposals incorporate either improvements to existing ecology and biodiversity or the restoration, enhancement or the proposals incorporate either improvements to existing ecology and biodiversity or the restoration.
+Where appropriate, the proposals incorporate either improvements to existing green infrastructure or the restoration, enhancement or creation of additional provision/areas;

+Where appropriate, the proposals incorporate either improvements to existing ecology and biodiversity or the restoration, enhancement or - creation of additional habitat and habitat networks;

-creation of additional habitat and habitat enterworks; •Where appropriate, the proposals incorporate either improvements to existing trees, woodland, landscape features and hedges or the restoration, enhancement or creation of additional provision/areas;
+Where appropriate, the proposals incorporate either improvements to existing trees, woodland, landscape features and hedges or the restoration, enhancement or creation of additional provision/areas;

--Where appropriate, the proposals create new green infrastructure either through on site provision or financial contributions.
-Where on-eite provision is not possible financial contributions will be required and be negotiated on a site by alte baals, and "The proposals do not lead to the dissection of the linear network of public rights of way, bridleways and ecological corridors such as ancient". woodlands, hedgerows, ditches and water environments.
+- Where appropriate, the proposals create new green infrastructure either through on site provision or financial contributions.
+Where on-site provision is not possible financial contributions will be required and be negotiated on a site by site basis; and -The proposals do not lead to the dissection of the linear network of public rights of way, bridleways and ecological corridors such as ancient